COMP122/comp122-s23/models-comp-comm/tidbit-git-merge.md

      - File of the same name is in origin/main and working directory.
      - The file is NOT in the local repository.
      - The file in the working directory would be overwritten.
      - Example: You created the file notes_02_06.md before the Prof did!

        ```
        $ git pull -q
-       error: The following untracked working tree files would be overwritten   by merge:
+       error: The following untracked working tree files would be overwritten by merge: notes_02_06.md
-       notes_02_06.md
        Please move or remove them before you merge.
        Aborting
        $
        ```

   1. File IS tracked:
      - File of the same name is in origin/main and the index
      - The file has not be committed
      - Example: You modified but did not commit updates to notes_02_06.md

        ```
        $ git add notes_02_06.md
        $ git pull -q
-      error: Your local changes to the following files would be overwritten by merge:
+       error: Your local changes to the following files would be overwritten by merge: notes_02_06.md
-      shared-file
        $
        ```

 ### The Merge Conflict Example